Thrift Savings Plan: Vesting requirements

 Employees are fully vested from day one for any employee and agency matching contributions, and earnings thereon.

 FERS employees must generally complete three years of Federal civilian service to be fully vested in agency automatic contributions and earnings thereon (certain FERS employees and Members of Congress, as well as military members, have only a two-year requirement), otherwise the separated employee loses the unvested amount (except in cases of death, in which case the amounts will deem to be vested).
 Military and civilian service cannot be combined to meet vesting requirements.

 Administrative Expenses

-TSP's operating expenses are extremely low.
-This is due to the expenses being subsidized by three major sources: matching contributions and earnings forfeited due to departing employees not meeting vesting requirements, excess agency contributions and earnings forfeited due to retirement plan corrections (this involves employees placed in FERS who were eligible for, and chose to be placed in, the older CSRS plan), and loan participation fees.
+TSP considers (and regularly promotes that) its operating expenses are extremely low by comparison to privately-operated mutual funds.
+This is due to the expenses being subsidized by three major sources: matching contributions and earnings thereon forfeited due to departing employees not meeting vesting requirements, excess agency contributions and earnings forfeited due to retirement plan corrections (this involves employees placed in FERS who were eligible for, and chose to be placed in, the older CSRS plan), and loan participation fees.
 However, those sources do not completely cover total expenses, and therefore the balance is taken from investment earnings.